 Food & Drink

 Some refined and unusual liquids to wash all that goodness down?
-Take your pick from a signature drinks list drafted by our resident bartenders; cool down with a frozen cocktail, or get hip to our specially-roasted ‘Beat Brew’ coffee.
-Plus, of course, as much fresh mint tea as you could want.
+Take your pick from a signature drinks list drafted by our resident bartenders; cool down with an ice-cold cocktail, or drink mint tea to your heart’s content.